ClubCedille/Plateforme-Cedille/wiki/docs/en/plateforme-cedille/cluster-kubernetes.md

 ## One Repository per Cluster

-To continue with the philosophy of IaC (Infrastructure as Code), each cluster has its own GitHub repository.
+To continue with the philosophy of IaC (Infrastructure as Code) and GitOps, each cluster has its own GitHub repository.

 Each of our three repositories is generated from